saurabh97kum/digit-recognition/README.md

-#  Handwritten Digit Recognition using Deep Learning
+# 🧠 Handwritten Digit Recognition using Deep Learning

-This project demonstrates the use of two types of neural network architectures — a Fully Connected Neural Network and a Convolutional Neural Network (CNN) — to classify handwritten digits from the MNIST dataset using **TensorFlow/Keras**.
+This project demonstrates two types of neural network architectures — a Fully Connected Neural Network and a Convolutional Neural Network (CNN) — to classify handwritten digits from the MNIST dataset using **TensorFlow/Keras**.

+---

-##  Project Overview
+## 📂 Project Overview

 - **Dataset**: MNIST (70,000 images of handwritten digits, 28×28 grayscale)
 - **Models Used**: